What is Oracle Warehouse Builder?

 2. Deployment Manager

-This component is responsible to manage all the aspects related to deployed objects and deployment.
+This component is responsible for managing all the aspects related to deployed objects and deployment.
 It allows the user to select the objects to be deployed and the manner the user wants those objects to be deployed.
 After deployment of the objects, these objects can be executed.
 The lifecycle of the user’s system can be managed by accessing the deployment history.

 3. Code Generator